 The Rubble is the student "newspaper."
 We want to cultivate an environment of self-expression, in which contributors can write articles about anything they want.
 However, articles are not the only contributions students can make.
-The Rubble also accepts photos, videos, and many other things in lieu of an article.
+The Rubble also accepts photos, videos and many other things in lieu of an article.
 The idea is to get enough content together in one given month so that the website can be updated with an array of content.
 This year, we not only want to increase viewership, but also increase contribution.

 The Breakfast Club

-To go to Wilmington and serve food to the homeless, hungry, or impoverished men, women, or children.
+To go to Wilmington and serve food to the homeless, hungry or impoverished men, women or children.
 Ultimately, to give back to the Wilmington community and make it a happier and healthier place.

 Girls Who Code

 Girls Who Code is an organization of clubs focused on computer science education with branches across the nation.
 Computing is where the jobs are now and where they will be in the future.
-However, fewer than 1 in 5 computer science graduates are women.
+However, fewer than one-in-five computer science graduates are women.
 The club will focus on how to solve problems in the community and how to give ourselves the tools we need to succeed in the future job market.
-The club will offer learning opportunities for students to deepen their computer science skills and explore coding in a fun, friendly, and relaxed environment.
+The club will offer learning opportunities for students to deepen their computer science skills and explore coding in a fun, friendly and relaxed environment.
 The Girls Who Code program creates opportunities for Girls Who Code alumni from high school to join the computing workforce.
 Our club joins a sisterhood of peers and role models who help students and alumni persist and succeed.
 I will be learning alongside all the club members, along with the faculty advisor, Mrs. Jordan, who has a background in computer science.
 Tower Hill’s branch of Girls Who Code will provide our students with a meaningful learning experience as well as allowing our students to enter into a passionate network of girls who are successful in the computer science world.

 The focus of chess club will be to promote the engagement of students interested in intellectual challenges in one of the most mentally challenging games ever.
 This club will provide an environment for experienced players to gather and improve their skills and will also provide an opportunity for beginners to learn the ins and outs of the game.